ddmitov/camel-harness/README.md

   This is the full path of the Perl script that is going to be executed.
 This parameter is mandatory.

 * **stdoutFunction:**
-  This is the name of the function that will be executed when output is available on STDOUT.
+  This is the name of the function that will be executed every time when output is available on STDOUT.
   This parameter is mandatory.
   The only argument passed to this function is the ```stdout``` string.
 Example: